- 2D FEM

 Mach, F., Starman, V., Karban, P., Dolezel, I., Kus, P. Finite Element 2D Model of Induction Heating of Rotating Billets in System of Permanent Magnets and its Experimental Verification, Transactions on Industrial Electronics, Volume 61, Issue 5, 2013, DOI

-Mach, F., Karban, P., Doležel, I Induction heating of cylindrical nonmagnetic ingots by rotation in static magnetic field generated by permanent magnets, Journal of Computational and Applied Mathematics, 2012, DOI
+Mach, F., Karban, P., Doležel, I. Induction heating of cylindrical nonmagnetic ingots by rotation in static magnetic field generated by permanent magnets, Journal of Computational and Applied Mathematics, 2012, DOI

 Doležel, I., Karban, P., Kropík, P., Kotlan, V., Pánek, D. Optimized control of field current in thermoelastic actuator for accurate setting of position, Applied Mathematics and Computation, Volume 219, Issue 13, 2013, DOI